-[45CSR§30-5.1.c.; 40 CFR §64.7(d)]
+[45CSR§30-5.1.c., 40CFR§64.7(c)]

-5.2.3.
-Documentation of need for improved monitoring - After approval of monitoring under 40 CFR Part 64, if the owner or operator identifies a failure to achieve compliance with an emission limitation or standard for which the approved monitoring did not provide an indication of an excursion or exceedance while providing valid data, or the results of compliance or performance testing document a need to modify the existing indicator ranges or designated conditions, the owner or operator shall promptly notify the Director and, if necessary, submit a proposed modification to the part 70 or 71 permit to address the necessary monitoring changes.
+5.2.7.
+Documentation of need for improved monitoring.
+After approval of monitoring under this part, if the owner or operator identifies a failure to achieve compliance with an emission limitation or standard for which the approved monitoring did not provide an indication of an excursion or exceedance while providing valid data, or the results of compliance or performance testing document a need to modify the existing indicator ranges or designated conditions, the owner or operator shall promptly notify the permitting authority and, if necessary, submit a proposed modification to the part 70 or 71 permit to address the necessary monitoring changes.
 Such a modification may include, but is not limited to, reestablishing indicator ranges or designated conditions, modifying the frequency of conducting monitoring and collecting data, or the monitoring of additional parameters.

-[45CSR§30-5.1.c.; 40 CFR §64.7(e)]
+[45CSR§30-5.1.c., 40CFR§64.7(e)]